-We are confident that CTGDs can be used to express various kinds of access policies such as Task-BAC, Workflow-BAC, Mandatory-BAC or Organization-BAC.
-The fragment of first-order logic is really closed to the ones used in [12] or [4], which are able to deal with temporal aspects and at least mandatory and discretionary access control models.
+We are confident that CTGDs can be used to express other AC models such as Task-BAC, Workflow-BAC, Mandatory-AC or Organization-BAC.
+Our fragment of FOL is really closed to the ones used in [10] or [4], which are able to deal with temporal aspects and at least mandatory and discretionary AC models.

-For sake of clarity the example exposed in section 4 does not include session.
-According to [12] sessions and dynamic constraints can be captured easily with CLP, thus with CTGDs.
+For sake of clarity the example exposed in section 4 does not include sessions.
+According to [10] sessions and dynamic constraints can be captured easily with CLP.
 We are investigating the interest of chase procedure to check RBAC policies involving sessions.
 For example, using chase procedure we might answer queries like Are the policies consistent for all possible sessions?.
-Moreover, incorporating the model for administration of roles exposed in [15] is promising for distributed policies verification purpose.
+Moreover, incorporating the model for administration of roles exposed in [15] is promising for distributed policies verification purposes.

 Integrating of temporal aspects in RBAC models has been investigated in [16].
-The authors of [12] use the Constraint Logic Programming framework.
+The authors of [10] use the Constraint Logic Programming framework.
 We can use the same approach to model Temporal-RBAC models, and according to [17] we extend the inequalities to geographical trigerring of assignments.
-Integrating temporal or geographical concerns into CTGDs, is mainly related to the choice of a right constraint domain [8].
-For example, to define that a role is assigned to a user only on [t1, t2] shift, (between the times t1 and t2,): $time(H)t1 \leq H \leq t2 \rightarrow ura(user, role)$.
+Integrating temporal or geographical concerns into CTGDs, is mainly related to the choice of a right constraint domain [6].
+For example, to define that a role is assigned to a user only on [t1, t2] shift, (between the times t1 and t2): $time(H)\{t1 \le H \le t2\} \rightarrow ura(user, role).$

-A promising opening to the use of CTGDs for access control modeling purpose are the results exposed in [18].
-Their paper propose a new kind of dependencies subsumming CTGDs : Disjunctive-CTGDs.
-Their enhanced expressivity can be used to models new king of RBAC constraints involving disjunctions: a new class of organizational constraints which have not been adressed yet but that might be useful to models desirable property.
+A promising opening to the use of CTGDs for AC modeling purpose is the result exposed by the authors of [12].
+They propose a new kind of dependencies subsumming CTGDs : Disjunctive-CTGDs.
+Their enhanced expressivity can be used to model new kinds of organizational constraints involving disjunctions, classes of constraints which have not been studied in the AC literature yet.